szymonsztreja/POJ/README.md

 # POJ
-Few java exercices.
-To get to kniw the object oriented programming.
+Few java exercices to get to know the object oriented programming.